NUCLEAR REACTOR AND HEALTH PHYSICS - 2022/3

 Thus, the summative assessment for this module consists of:

-Class Test (50%): 10 short questions of the assessment package are able to test knowledge and understanding of a broad range of topics covered in the module.
+Class Test (50%): 10 multiple choice questions in a closed book end of module invigilated Surreylearn test are aimed at testing knowledge and understanding of the broad range of topics covered in the module.

 Essay (50%): Essay questions aimed at assessing the knowledge of specific chosen topics and depth of understanding expected at this level on nuclear reactor and health physics (2000 words).